ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="2312"></a>
 #### Trace Flag: 2312
-Function: Enables you to set the query optimizer cardinality estimation model to the SQL Server 2014 through SQL Server 2016 versions, dependent of the compatibility level of the database.<br />
+Function: Sets the query optimizer cardinality estimation model to the SQL Server 2014 (12.x) through SQL Server 2017 versions, dependent of the compatibility level of the database.
+Starting with SQL Server 2016 (13.x) SP1, to accomplish this at the query level, add the USE HINT 'FORCE_DEFAULT_CARDINALITY_ESTIMATION' query hint instead of using this trace flag.<br />
+**Note: If the database compatibility level is lower than 120, enabling trace flag 2312 uses the cardinality estimation model of SQL Server 2014 (12.x) (120).**
 Link: [KB2801413]<br />
 Link: [New Features in SQL Server 2016 Service Pack 1]<br />
 Link: [Docs Trace Flags]<br />